Assurance of Salvation

 God's word is filled with promises that excite us.
 We love to highlight, underline, and memorize these verses.
 We recite them to ourselves when we get lost in doubt.
 We remind friends and family of them when they need encouragement.

 In the dark places of our consciences, we wonder if we are truly saved.
-Did we “do it” right?
+Did we do it right?
 Or did we miss a step somewhere along the way?

 What if we are doomed to spend eternity separated from God's love?